microsoft/azure-shortcuts-for-java/README.md

 ### Getting access to the inner objects

 Many shortcut objects are wrappers of more complex Azure SDK objects.
-Since they might not expose all of the settings available on the Azure SDK classes, for those shortcut objects, to get access to the underlying Azure SDK object, use the '.inner()' call.
+Since they might not expose all of the settings available on the Azure SDK classes, for those shortcut objects, to get access to the underlying Azure SDK object, use the `.inner()` call.

 ### Virtual Machines